-Matthew Clarke and Claudia Akel were set to marry on March 7, 2008.
+Matthew Clarke and Claudia Akel were scheduled to get married on March 7, 2008.

 1. It would remain his separate property after marriage.

-2. After 7 years, it would become , that the property would become “community property”.
+2. After 7 years, it would become “community property”.

 3. If they separate prior to 7 years, Claudia would receive 2% interest per year of marriage.

 4. If they separate, Claudia and kids would have lifetime tenancy in house.

 Matthew Represents Himself.
 He Hires Attorney for Fiancee Claudia.

 Matthew drafted this agreement, and hired Attorney Clifford Chernick to represent Claudia.